tutanck/small-demo/README.md

 ## Prerequisites

-0. This project is a demo project for <a href="https://smallapi.io/" target="_blank">the smallapi platform</a>.
-It works by querying an api deployed from smallapi.
-Start by creating and deploying an api on smallpi by following the following <a href="https://smallapi.io/docs/page/quick-start" target="_blank">tutorial</a>.

-1. This project requires NodeJS (at least version 6) and NPM.
+0. This project requires NodeJS (at least version 6) and NPM.
    [Node](http://nodejs.org/) and [NPM](https://npmjs.org/) are really easy to install.
    To make sure you have them available on your machine, try running the following command.